-To improve the robustness of CLIP from the perspective of the underlying data generative process, we propose a causal generative model where image-text data stem from a shared latent space, as shown in \cref{fig:fig1_datagen}.

-In the proposed model, the shared latent space ruling vision and language data is divided into two susbspaces, corresponding to latent content variables $\mathbf{C}$ and latent style variables $\mathbf{S}$, respectively.
-We attribute the latent content variables cause object labels $\mathbf{Y}$, which has been verified in previous works \citep{mahajan2021domain,kong2022partial,liu2022identifying}.
-This represents the process where experts extract content information from provided images and subsequently assign appropriate labels based on their domain knowledge.
-To capture the correlation between latent style variables $\mathbf{S}$ and object variables $\mathbf{Y}$, we incorporate the notion that latent content variables $\mathbf{C}$ causally influence latent style variables $\mathbf{S}$ in our model.
-This is aligned with previous works in causal representation learning \citep{von2021self,daunhawer2023identifiability,liu2022identifying}.
-Additionally, considering the asymmetry between image and text data, where information in image data is typically much more abundant than in text data tends to be more logically structured nature, we posit distinct causal mechanisms for generating image (\ie, $\mathbf{g_v}$) and text data (\ie, $\mathbf{g_t}$).
-Our generative model is formulated as following structural causal models \cite{bollen1989structural}:
+To understand pretrained CLIP-like models, we investigate the underlying causal generative process for vision-language data.
+We consider the following causal generative model as depicted in \cref{fig:causalmodel}.
+In the proposed model, the shared latent space ruling vision and language data is divided into two distinct sub-spaces: one corresponding to the latent content variables $\mathbf{c}$ and the other to the latent style variables $\mathbf{s}$.
+The latent content variables are posited to determine the object label $\mathbf{y}$, a relationship corroborated by prior studies \cite{kong2022partial, liu2022identifying, mahajan2021domain}.
+Furthermore, to elucidate the correlation between the latent style variable $\mathbf{s}$ and the object variable $\mathbf{y}$, our model incorporates the premise that the latent content variable $\mathbf{c}$ causally influences the latent style variable $\mathbf{s}$, in concordance with the principles of causal representation learning highlighted in recent literature \cite{daunhawer2023identifiability, liu2022identifying, von2021self}.
+Additionally, considering the diversity between image data and text data, where information in image data is typically much more details while information in text data tends to be more logically structured nature, we posit distinct causal mechanisms for the generation processes.
+Our causal generative model is formulated as following structural causal models \cite{bollen1989structural}: